-Intangible Assets: Intangible assets consist of assets from the acquisitions of IMC and AutoAnything and assets purchased relating to ALLDATA operations, and include technology, non-compete agreements, customer relationships and trade names.
+Intangible Assets: Intangible assets consist of customer relationships purchased relating to ALLDATA operations.
 Amortizing intangible assets are amortized over periods ranging from 3 to 10 years.
-Trade names are non-amortizing intangibles as their lives are indefinite.
-These non-amortizing assets are reviewed at least annually for impairment by comparing the carrying amount to fair value.
-The Company performs its annual impairment assessment in the fourth quarter of each fiscal year, unless circumstances dictate more frequent assessments.
-Refer to "Note N - Goodwill and Intangibles" for additional disclosures regarding the Company's intangible assets and impairment assessment.
+Refer to "Note N - Goodwill and Intangibles" and "Note M - Sale of Assets" for additional disclosures regarding the Company's intangible assets and impairment assessment.